Karthik-MP18/Karthik-MP18/README.md

-- 👋 Hi, I’m Kartikayya.
+- 👋 Hi, I’m Kartikayya, Currently pursuing master's in Digital Forensics and Cybersecurity at University at Albany
 - 👀 I’m interested in Artificial Intelligence, Offensive Security and Coding.
 - 🌱 I’m currently learning AI Security and Preparing for CEH certification.
 - 💞️ I’m looking to collaborate on any bug bounty programs and CTFs.
-- 📫 How to reach me : Reach out to me on [Linkedin](https://in.linkedin.com/in/kartikayya-puranikamath-6b412b211)
+- 📫 How to reach me : Reach out to me on [Linkedin](www.linkedin.com/in/kartikayya-mp)

 <!---
 Karthik-MP18/Karthik-MP18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.